rental property maintenance

 Regulations and Legality

-Legal rules and regulations can be different in every state and often times even within certain counties (this is the case around St. George, UT) so it can’t be expressed enough how vital it is that you now rules in the areas where your properties reside.
+Legal rules and regulations can be different in every state and often times even within certain counties (this is the case around St. George, UT) so it can’t be expressed enough how vital it is that you know the rules in the areas where your properties reside.
 Become familiar with the rules and regulations pertaining to things like landlord obligations as well as building codes, and then make sure that you are letting your tenants know what all of these rules are so you are both on the same page.
 This will help you know when you should hire a professional service company to clean, etc. You can always set up a meeting with a local attorney and allow him to inform you of the local laws concerning rental homes and property management in St. George, UT.

 Happy Tenant Equals Happy Landlord

 St. George property managers, keeping your tenants happy is so important, and making sure the property is consistently taken care of is the big piece to that puzzle.
 Also, make sure that when your tenant informs you of a maintenance problem to take care of it quickly.
 Studies also show that the more care and effort you put into the home, the more care and effort the tenant will take.
 Turnover and Maintenance Are Related.
 The better you are as a landlord in maintaining your property, the less likely you are to have tenant turnover.
 If you’ve ever been a renter yourself, you know how frustrating it is to have a landlord who takes forever to return your calls.
 And vice versa, how great it is as a renter to have a landlord who is on the ball and on top of everything.
 It makes all the difference.
 If you want your tenants to resign, be the kind of landlord that you would want if you were renting.
 This is great advice for St. George property managers.